NirajSahare/Sales-and-Customer-Dashboard/README.md

 3. Explore: Interact with the dashboards to filter data, explore visualizations, and gain insights.

 ### Overview of dashboard:
-The analysis indicates substantial year-over-year growth across all key metrics.
-However, during the current year, profits experienced a significant decline following a sharp spike after the first three months.
-The same trend is also followed by total sales per customer in customer dashboard.
-This trend warrants further investigation to identify potential underlying factors.
-Possible reasons for the fluctuation may include inflationary pressures, pricing strategy adjustments, seasonal demand variations, supply chain disruptions, shifts in customer behavior.
+The analysis reveals substantial year-over-year growth across all key metrics.
+However, **during the current year, profits** have experienced a significant decline following a sharp spike in the first three months.
+A similar trend is observed in the **total sales per customer**, as reflected in the customer dashboard.
+This pattern warrants further investigation to uncover potential underlying factors.
+Possible causes for these fluctuations may include inflationary pressures, pricing strategy adjustments, seasonal demand variations, supply chain disruptions, shifts in customer behavior.

+A deeper analysis of these factors can provide valuable insights for addressing these fluctuations and optimizing business strategies.

 ## Sales Dashboard Purpose:
 The purpose of sales dashboard is to present an overview of the sales metrics and trends in order to analyze year-over-year sales performance and understand sales trends.